emgong/double-takes/app/posts/2018-03-24-our-interview-process.md

 ---
-title: "The Test Double Interviewing Process"
+title: "The Test Double interviewing process"
 description: "What it is like to interview at Test Double."
 author:
   name: "Josh Greenwood"